 \section{Bilayer $\mathbf {K_2CoS_2}$}

-We prepared a bilayer structure of K$_2$CoS$_2$ by stacking the monolayers in the same order as that of the bulk structure (see Fig.~\ref{fig4}(a)).
-The two monolayers are thus not placed on top of each other but the top layer is shifted with respect to the bottom layer by half a lattice vector along the $x$ direction.
-The relaxed lattice parameters in magnetic and nonmagnetic configurations are summarized in Table~\ref{tab3}.
-Similar to the bulk and the monolayer cases, the AFM state and magneto-volume like effect in bilayer is also robust.
-Figure \ref{fig4}(b) shows the calculated band structure and spin-resolved DOS for AFM bilayer K$_2$CoS$_2$.
-This clearly reveals an insulating state with a large bandgap of $\sim$2.49 eV and VHSs similar to bulk and monolayer K$_2$CoS$_2$.
+The K$_2$CoS$_2$ bilayer was constructed by stacking two monolayers in the manner in which they are stacked in the bulk structure (Fig.~\ref{fig4}(a)).
+In particular, the two monolayers in the bilayer structure are shifted with respect to each other by half of the lattice vector along the $x$ direction.
+The relaxed lattice parameters for the magnetic and nonmagnetic configurations are summarized in Table~\ref{tab3}.
+Like the bulk and the monolayer, the bilayer also assumes a robust AFM ground state and displays the magneto-volume effect.
+The band structure and spin-resolved DOS for the AFM bilayer K$_2$CoS$_2$ in Figure \ref{fig4}(b) shows an insulating state with a large bandgap of $\sim$2.49 eV and VHSs similar to the bulk and monolayer K$_2$CoS$_2$.